routhusivakumar/Devops/README.md

 # Devops

-we will do the trainig
+we will do the training